singasa1/test1/PartnerLibrary/docs/getting_started.md

 4. We also have a sample application which shows how the library can be initialised from your application

-Downlaod sample application (TODO: Add download URL)
+Download sample application (TODO: Add download URL)

-(TODO: Add diagram for library initialization calls or code snippet reference from sample app.
+(TODO Sathya S.: Add diagram for library initialization calls or code snippet reference from sample app.

 ### To summarize the above steps, here is a checklist of pre-requisites you need to use the Partner API library